siraisisatoru/hexo-postcss/README.md

 ---

-Up to this point, Tailwind renderer should be working like normal.
+Up to this point, the Tailwind renderer should be working like normal.

 A side note is the `content` field in `tailwind.config.js` file.
-The field should cover all templates that uses Tailwinds.
+The field should cover all templates that use Tailwinds.

 ---
 Additional notes:
-In case you want to use plug-in, just install the plug-in and update the `tailwind.config.js`
+In case you want to use plug-ins, just install the plug-in and update the `tailwind.config.js`

 Example:
 ```shell